rohanvarma16/pcseg/checkpoint.md

 | April 27 ~ May 1 | Do further optimizations and testing of CUDA Implementation |  |
 | May 2 ~ May 5 | Compare the CPU and GPU implementations |  |
 | May 6 ~ Parallel Competition Day | Write final report and prepare for presentation   |    |

+### Resources/Issues
+Due to the large size of the pointclouds we are processing, we have issues with the space limit on the GHC servers.
+To get around this, we might need to use AWS or an increased disk quota on GHC.